200-year-old Ebenezer Academy is in trouble; Iredell County Historical Society to host fundraiser

 Between 1710 and 1775, more than 200,000 people emigrated to the original 13 American colonies from Ulster.
 Ulster is a province in Northern Ireland that includes the city of Belfast.
 The people we refer to as Scotch-Irish were primarily a Calvinist branch of Ulster Protestants which includes Presbyterians.
 These Presbyterians for the most part came into the port at Philadelphia and then migrated down the Great Wagon Road through Virginia into Carolina.
 Once in the Carolina colony they crossed the Yadkin River at Shallow Ford and either settled nearby or moved west.

 Sharpe draws the map to show the Presbytery where the members of the congregation lived and how far they were having to travel to attend church.
-The map locates settlers within an eleven-mile radius in each direction from the Meeting House.
+The map locates settlers within an 11-mile radius in each direction from the Meeting House.
 In 1775 two new Presbyterian churches are mothered into existence made up of members from Fourth Creek.
-These two new churches are Bethany created north of Fourth Creek and Concord created to the west.
-Ministering all three churches in the beginning is the Rev. James Hall a graduate of Nassau Hall (now Princeton University)
+These two new churches are Bethany, created north of Fourth Creek, and Concord created to the west.
+Ministering all three churches in the beginning is the Rev. James Hall, a graduate of Nassau Hall (now Princeton University).

 The Rev. James Hall starts Clio’s Nursery of Arts and Sciences near Snow Creek and the Yadkin River ca. 1774.
 Clio’s last until 1787 and then Hall starts the Academy of Sciences on land near his home at Bethany.
 Poor health forces Hall to retire in 1816 and he dies in 1826 and is buried in the Bethany cemetery.
 Both Clio and the academy operate as tutoring type schools where the students were taught advanced subjects such as Latin.